ftntcorecse/ftnt-ansible-docs/docs/fmgr_getting_started.rst

 Using Ansible Vault to Hide Logins
 ==================================
 There are many ways to implement Ansible Vault.
-Feel free to use any method you like.
+Feel free to use any method desired.
 If no previous experience with Ansible Vault exists, we recommend starting with this method:

 - https://medium.com/@schogini/ansible-vault-variables-a-tiny-demonstration-to-handle-secrets-a36132971015